louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 A Flexicast QUIC source announces a flexicast flow using the FC_ANNOUNCE frame (see {{fc-announce-frame}}).
 Flexicast QUIC replaces the concept of Connection ID with the Flexicast Flow ID.
 Concretelly, these two terms refer to the same concept.
-Since a flexicast flow is unidirectional, refering to this value as a "connection" ID would be quite ambiguous.
+Since a flexicast flow is unidirectional, refering to this value as a "Connection" ID would be ambiguous.

-_TODO: define fflexicast flow id as sourceaddr, destination addr, port number
+Similarly to the Connection ID from {{MULTIPATH-QUIC}}, the Flexicast Flow ID uniquely identifies a flexicast flow.
+The Flexicast Flow ID MUST NOT be empty, as of {{MULTIPATH-QUIC}} specification.
+Using a Flexicast Flow ID, a flexicast flow can change the addressing at lower protocol layers (UDP, IP) without causing packets to be delivered to the wrong endpoint.

 Through the FC_ANNOUNCE frame, the source advertises the Flexicast FLow ID of the flexicast flow to listen to.
 As the Flexicast Flow ID will serve as a "destination Connection ID" for the flexicast flow, receivers willing to join the flexicast flow MUST add this Flexicast Flow ID as a new "source Connection ID".
 _TODO: how to handle the case were the receiver already has this Flexicast Flow ID as a source Connection ID?_

-The FC_ANNOUNCE frame contains the source address, destination address and UDP destination port number that identify the flexicast flow.
+The FC_ANNOUNCE frame also contains the source address, destination address and UDP destination port number of the flexicast flow.
 If the destination address is an IP multicast address, then the flexicast flow uses an IP multicast tree and the receiver MUST join this tree and listen to the UDP port number.
 If the destination address is the unicast IP address of the receiver, then the receiver MUST list to the UDP port number on this address.